geocompx/geocompr/rev.md

 - [FIXED] "This enables non-spatial data operations to work alongside spatial operations" -- but not in the tidyverse.
 - [FIXED] MULTIPOLYGON s : this reads odd; I would replace it with MULTIPOLYGON geometries.
 - [FIXED] Decision about the sf figure
+- [FIXED] It mentions a lot of how much sf is bleeding edge; I think these comments are no longer relevant, and certainly not by the time this book gets published.